 California prosecutors heavily rely upon law enforcement reports and witness testimony when deciding whether to pursue gross vehicular manslaughter or negligent vehicular manslaughter charges.
 You will face less severe penalties if convicted when you are only charged with DUI negligent manslaughter, so it is important to be as cooperative with law enforcement as possible.
 Abrasive, resistant, or violent behavior will reflect poorly in the incident’s official report and can lead to enhanced charges.

-Penalties for DUI Negligent Vehicular Manslaughter in California
+What Are the Penalties for DUI Negligent Vehicular Manslaughter in California?

 The extent of the consequences for being convicted of a DUI negligent vehicular homicide will depend on whether you are charged with a felony or misdemeanor.
 If only charged as a misdemeanor, you will only face up to one additional year of jail time.
 Felony charges can result in up to 4 years in prison.
 (For comparison’s sake, a felony charge involving gross vehicular manslaughter can result in up to 10 years of jail time.)

 In many cases, penalties related to a negligent manslaughter conviction will be in addition to any consequences resulting from your DUI case.
 You can also face additional penalties if multiple parties are injured or if you have multiple DUIs on your record, especially if you are facing felony charges for a fourth DUI.

 How Our Attorneys Can Help in DUI Negligent Vehicular Manslaughter Cases